 Umbria Jazz

-Held in the medieval hilltop city of Perugia, Italy every July — world-class music in a truly stunning historic setting.
+Held in the medieval hilltop city of Perugia, Italy.

 Jazz à Vienne

-A major French jazz festival held every June/July in the ancient Roman amphitheatre of Vienne, near Lyon.
-The setting is genuinely extraordinary.
+A major French jazz festival held in an ancient Roman amphitheatre.

 Pori Jazz Festival

-Finland's biggest music event, held every July in the coastal city of Pori — a beloved Scandinavian institution since 1966.
+Finland's biggest music event, held every July in the coastal city of Pori.

 Molde International Jazz Festival

-Norway's "Jazz City" hosts this stunning festival every July against a backdrop of fjords and mountains — one of the most unique festival settings in the world.
+Norway's “Jazz City” hosts this festival every July against a backdrop of fjords and mountains.

 Jazz Trivia #1